Duayt/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 -  `ISwapRouter` interface was imported from uniswapv3 for inter contract execution to the Dex on kovan testnet

 ## Inheritance and Interfaces
-- SafeERC20 was used from Openzeppelin to ensure token transfer is within the standard also MockToken.sol was inherit from `ERC20` Openzeppelin plugin
+- SafeERC20 was used from Openzeppelin to ensure token transfer is within the standard
+- MockToken.sol was inherit from `ERC20` Openzeppelin plugin to align with the standard
+- `Ownable` was interited to `Hodler` contract so only owner could change the token addresss

 # Access Control Design Patterns